mblauth/jdump/README.md

 Options:
-start without options to show UI, if not on a headless system
+start without options to show UI, if not on a headless system -f<name>: name of the target folder (will be created if non-existent; current working directoy, if empty)
 -A: produce all types of dumps for all JVMs running locally
 -H: produce heap dumps for all JVMs running locally
 -J: produce JFRs for all JVMs running locally